smrgeoinfo/vocabulary/geochemistry/html/AnalyticalTechniqueMerg2.md

-- Gas chromatography combustion isotope ratio mass spectrometry (GC/C/IRMS) is a highly specialised instrumental technique used to ascertain the realative ratio of light stable isotopes of carbon (13C/12C), hydrogen (2H/1H), nitrogen (15N/14N) or oxygen (18O/160) in individual compounds separated from often complex mixtures of components. the sample solution is injected into the GC inlet where it
+- Gas chromatography combustion isotope ratio mass spectrometry (GC/C/IRMS) is a highly specialised instrumental technique used to ascertain the relative ratio of light stable isotopes of carbon (13C/12C), hydrogen (2H/1H), nitrogen (15N/14N) or oxygen (18O/160) in individual compounds separated from often complex mixtures of components. the sample solution is injected into the GC inlet where it